sarvex/exercism-generic-track/CHECKLIST.md

 Launch tracking

+Overall documentation for building an Exercism track lives at https://exercism.org/docs/building/tracks/new

 This issue helps keep track of the tasks you're working on towards launching this track.

 The next steps are: